swplabs/peanut/README.md

 # Introducing "Peanut" for Wordpress

-Build your wordpress themes and blocks with components.
+Build your wordpress themes and blocks with component-like elements.

 ## Documenation and Alpha Release